 Quick Fixes Are Fraudulent

-Remember, text or voicemail messages warning of problems with your account and offering a "quick fix" if you enter your account information are always phony.
+Phone calls, text messages, emails, etc. warning of problems with your account and offering a 'quick fix' if you enter your account information are always fraudulent.
 A legitimate financial institution might use a phone message to make you aware of a potential problem, but only if you have previously provided your number and specifically asked to be notified in that manner.
-You should never be asked to give sensitive personal information over the phone.